World Grand Prix 2020: Devon Petersen and Wayne Mardle on the art of coaching in darts

 Devon Petersen has averaged 105.80 across his four matches (41 legs) against Gerwyn Price in Players Championship events.— Christopher Kempf (@ochepedia) September 12, 2020

 Mardle loves nothing more than getting technical on the throw of players.
-And he relishing the opportunity of working with Petersen and the relationship is prospering.
+He relishes the opportunity of working with Petersen and the relationship is prospering.
 Mardle may not want to take much of the credit, but Petersen is unequivocal in the role he has played - but Mardle insists that's down to Devon's willingness.

 "Dev is a bit like a sponge - he takes all the information in and filters it out because he just wants to get better but there were elements in his throw where one was not good for the other.